Variables available in all expressions.

 gb,United Kingdom,GBP

-de,Germany,EURis equivalent to this YAML reference: block:
+de,Germany,EURis equivalent to this inline reference block:

 regions: